Defending Petit Theft Charges in Stuart FL

 Constitutional challenges: If your rights were violated during the investigation, such as through an unlawful search or seizure, key evidence may be suppressed.

 As a former prosecutor in this Circuit 19, I understand how the prosecutor builds its case.
-That experience allows me to anticipate the strategies used by law enforcement and the prosecution, and to develop an aggressive criminal defense aimed at protecting your record and your future. it is important that your Martin County criminal defense attorney has experience defending petit theft charges in Stuart FL.
+That experience allows me to anticipate the strategies used by law enforcement and the prosecution, and to develop an aggressive criminal defense aimed at protecting your record and your future.
+Your Martin County criminal defense attorney must have experience defending petit theft charges in Stuart, FL.

 Why Choose a Stuart Criminal Defense Lawyer?

 If you or someone you know has been charged with petit theft in Stuart, Florida, don’t face the system alone.
-Contact me, Christian Van Riper, at Van Riper and Nies Attorneys at 772-283-8712 day or night or contact me here.
+Contact me, Christian Van Riper, at Van Riper and Nies Attorneys at 772-283-8712 day or night, or night contact me here.
 Let’s talk about your criminal case and how I can put my experience as a former prosecutor and Stuart native to work for you.
-Christian also defends clients charged with shoplifting.
+I also defend clients charged with shoplifting.

-We are a veteran-owned law firm and offer discounts to military veterans.
+We are a veteran-owned law firm and offer veteran discounts.
+Call for details.

 Van Riper and Nies Attorneys